-A study in Uganda found that 77% of surveyed young women with disabilities between 15 and 25 years old have never used any form of contraception.
+A study in Uganda found that 77% of surveyed young women with disabilities, ages 15 to 25, have never used any form of contraception.

-In one study in India, only 22% of women with physical disabilities reported having had regular gynecologic visits.
+• In one study in India, only 22% of women with physical disabilities reported having had regular gynecology visits.

-- The right to sexual and reproductive health means that people have the right to: Complete physical, mental, and social well-being in all matters relating to their reproductive system; a satisfying and safe sex life; and the freedom to decide if, when, and how often to reproduce (to have children). - People with disabilities have the same rights to sexual and reproductive health as everyone else.
+- The right to sexual and reproductive health means that people have the right to: complete physical, mental, and social well-being in all matters relating to their reproductive system; a satisfying and safe sex life; and the freedom to decide if, when, and how often to reproduce (to have children). - People with disabilities have the same rights to sexual and reproductive health as everyone else.
 This includes the right to make our own choices about our bodies, intimate relationships, how we express our sexuality, and whether to have children. - Sexual and reproductive health and rights includes the right to access information and services necessary to exercise this right.

-SEXUAL AND

-REPRODUCTIVE

-HEALTH AND RIGHTS
+WHAT ARE SEXUAL AND REPRODUCTIVE HEALTH AND RIGHTS?

-KEY CONCEPTS QUIZ